datanav/docs/configuration.rst

 The Solr system
 ---------------

-The Solr system represents the information needed to connect to a Solr server for indexing JSON documents.
+The Solr system represents the information needed to connect to a `Apache Solr <https://en.wikipedia.org/wiki/Apache_Solr>`_ server for indexing JSON documents.
 It is used in conjunction with the :ref:`Solr sink <solr_sink>` or the :ref:`Sesam Databrowser sink
 <databrowser_sink>` sinks.

 Prototype